Somerset Food Yakitori: 4 Must-Try Spots Near Somerset MRT

 The Somerset Food Scene: Dining Options Along Orchard Road

-The stretch around Orchard Road provides an incredible dining experience for all types of diners.
-Whether you seek casual rice bowls or an intricate omakase meal, this area has enough variety to satisfy any craving.
-However, for those who appreciate the precision of a charcoal grill, the yakitori scene here is a world of its own.
+The stretch around Orchard Road offers an exceptional dining experience for all types of food lovers.
+Whether you crave casual rice bowls or an elaborate omakase meal, this vibrant area provides a diverse range of options to satisfy every palate.
+For those who appreciate the art of charcoal grilling, the yakitori scene here stands out as a unique and flavorful culinary journey.

 1. KAI Yakitori (near Somerset MRT Station)